nodejs/TSC/Member-Travel-Fund.md

 and communicating approval/denial through the PR filed by the member requesting.

 Travel fund admins will consider each proposal tagged for their respective group in its next regular meeting.
-Requests tagged for both committees must be coordinated and communicated together by the Chair of each.
+Requests tagged for both committees must be reviewed and given opportunity to objection through lazy consensus by both groups and communicated together by the two chairs.
 See considerations below to set yourself up for success to be approved.

-Linux Foundation Accounts Payable and the Node.js community manager are responsible for verifying the requester is an Individual Member of the Node.js Foundation and dispersing funds, as required to receive funds(see Reimbursement below).
+Linux Foundation Accounts Payable and the Node.js community manager are responsible for verifying the requester is an Individual Member of the Node.js Foundation and dispersing funds, as required to receive funds (see Reimbursement below).

 ## Process